dirtystylus/eleventy-test/posts/typography.md

 There are no affordances to the taps.
 No edges to the active areas.
 Nothing to hint at what might happen.
 This creates what I call a “brittle” interface — where one wrong tap sends you careening in an unknown direction, without knowing why or how you got there.

-{% figure "DSCF1433.jpg" "So far it doesn’t look like shortcodes can take Markdown transformations" "Barn with distant trees barely visible in the fog." %}
+{% figure "DSCF1433.jpg", "Barn with distant trees barely visible in the fog." %}
+So far it doesn’t look like _shortcodes_ can take **Markdown** transformations
+{% endfigure %}

 Interface quibbles aside, my reading pace has definitely been helped by having a Kindle.
 Its single-purpose nature has been superior for reading than using my iPad, where distractions abound.
 I typically read two books at a time: one on the Kindle during my train commute, and a paper book at home during the evenings/weekends.